mcallisterliza/love-struck/README.md

 # Love Struck!

 Love Struck! is a multiple-choice Valentine's Day quiz for adults or families to play around Saint Valentine's Day.
-This quiz offers the player 10 different questions each time they play.
+This quiz offers the player 10 different questions each time they play from a bank of 30 questions.
 The aim is to answer as many questions correctly as possible.

 Love Struck! is designed to be a lighthearted game to test your knowledge of Valentine's Day/love-themed trivia and it is also a good way to learn new fun facts about the subject area.